vitessio/website/content/en/docs/user-guides/schema-changes/_index.md

 aliases: ['/docs/schema-management/schema-changes/', '/docs/user-guides/schema-changes/']
 ---

-The following section illustrate the problem space of schema changes and the various approaches you may use with Vitess.
+This user guide describes the problem space of schema changes and the various approaches you may use with Vitess.

 Quick links: